slalom/dataops-docs/labs/extracts-as-code.md

    [playground.linuxacademy.com](https://playground.linuxacademy.com).
 2. Update your credentials file (`.secrets/aws-credentials`) with the newly provided Access Key ID and Secret Access Key.
-3. Navigate to your `infra` folder and delete the file named `terraform.tfstate`.
+3. Navigate to your `infra` folder and rename the `terraform.tfstate` file to `terraform.tfstate.old`.
-   - _**IMPORTANT:** In a real-world environment, you never want to delete or corrupt your "tfstate" file, since that is the means Terraform uses to keep track of the infrastructure it has created.
-In this unique case, however, our environment has been already been purged by the Linux Academy 4-hour time limit, and by deleting this file we are able to start fresh in a new account._
+   - _**IMPORTANT:** In a real-world environment, you never want to delete or corrupt your "tfstate" file, since the state file is Terraform's way of tracking the resources it is responsible for.
+In this unique case, however, our environment has been already been purged by the Linux Academy 4-hour time limit, and by renaming this file we are able to start fresh in a new account._

 _That's it!
 You should now be able to run `terraform apply` again, which will recreate the same baseline environment you created in the previous